m1ner79/blogspace/data/blog/day28.md

 I don't like when this happens.

-Please let me know if this has ever happened to you and if you found a solution in the comments below 👇.
+Please let me know in the comments below 👇 if this has ever happened to you and if you found a solution.
+The more life hacks I learn, the better.

 I had great last few days so for some balance I am probably due a 💩💩 day I guess🤷‍♂️.